Dipanjan Roy

 Contact: vinseab18@nbrc.ac.in

 Perception causes interaction among the neural entities.
 Vinsea is primarily interested in pre-stimulus neural oscillations to explain the inter-individual and inter-trial variability in perception among the participants subjected to the McGurk illusion (incongruent visual and auditory syllables perceived as a completely different syllable).
 More precisely, she is studying the differences in the pre-stimulus electrophysiological (EEG) data between the ‘rare’ and ‘frequent’ groups of perceivers of the McGurk effect.
-Her work focuses on elucidating the role of different brain regions driving multisensory perception and how these brain regions have distinct developmental trajectories leading to a difference in the degree of perception at the individual level.
+Her work focuses on elucidating the role of different brain regions driving multisensory perception and how these brain regions have distinct developmental trajectories leading to differences in the degree of perception at the individual level.

 Ankit Yadav (Ph.D. student)